taggedzi/image-tagger/README.md

 - Two output modes: embed metadata inside supported formats or emit YAML sidecars
 - Validated settings dialog with persistent storage in the user's configuration directory
 - Extensible model registry with a lightweight fallback plus optional OpenCLIP, BLIP, and BLIP-2 captioning checkpoints (including quantized variants; BLIP-2 6.7B requires GPU)
-- Connect to local Ollama or LM Studio servers to run multimodal models such as Qwen2.5-VL, LLaVA, MiniCPM-V, Gemma 3, or PaliGemma 2
+- Connect to local Ollama servers to run multimodal models such as Qwen2.5-VL, LLaVA, MiniCPM-V, Gemma 3, or PaliGemma 2
 - Automatic GPU detection with graceful CPU fallback; optional CUDA wheels to light up NVIDIA hardware
 - Preserves existing embedded captions and tags unless you enable the overwrite toggle in settings
 - Clean separation between the core analysis pipeline, metadata IO, and the GUI